bloeli/project-music-releases/README.md

 # Music Releases
 Re-create a given Spotify template, using React.
+Team project by Bäm, Nadia & Elisa, october 2020.

 ## The problem